Anly8888/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 	sudo tar xfv qt-everywhere-src-5.15.0.tar.xz

-We need to slightly modify the a mkspec file within the source files to allow us to use our cross compiler.
-We will copy an existing directory within the source files, and modify the name of the directory and the contents of the qmake.conf file within that directory to follow the name of our compiler.

-To do this, run the following two command:

-	cp -R qt-everywhere-src-5.15.0/qtbase/mkspecs/linux-arm-gnueabi-g++ qt-everywhere-src-5.15.0/qtbase/mkspecs/linux-arm-gnueabihf-g++

-	sed -i -e 's/arm-linux-gnueabi-/arm-linux-gnueabihf-/g' qt-everywhere-src-5.15.0/qtbase/mkspecs/linux-arm-gnueabihf-g++/qmake.conf

 ### 4.2 Download the cross-compiler

 Most cross-compilation guides for the Raspberry Pi will use the tools provided by Raspberry Foundation themselves, but this will not work here as the gcc version present in those files is too old.
 We will download a newer linaro compiler.
 I used version 7.4.1 of the compiler.